Skip to main content

 Where to Submit Samples for Analysis

-The OSU Soil, Water & Forage Analytical Laboratory works in conjunction with the Oklahoma Cooperation Extension Service.
+The OSU Soil, Water & Forage Analytical Laboratory (SWFAL) works in conjunction with the Oklahoma Cooperation Extension Service.
 To help serve the state of Oklahoma with testing Services, each County Extension Office is set up to take samples for analysis.
-To find your local County Extension Office.
-The county will do all the handling and processing for you.
+Find your local local County Extension Office.
+The county office will do the initial handling and forward your samples to SWFAL for you.

-2. Water should be put in the 4 oz plastic water bottles
+2. Water should be put in a clean water bottle, and the extension office will pour the sample to our 4 oz plastic water bottles;

 4. Animal waste Solid/Compost must be put in two plastic zip bags.
 Liquid should be put in the 8 oz plastic container and only filled half; then the plastic container should be put in a zip bag.
 Liquid animal waste has a tendency to expand and can explode in transit.
 The plastic zip bag can help keep everything contained and not lost in transit.

 Step 3.
-Clearly mark what test is required on the sample bag tag.
+Tell the county extension office what tests you want to do, and the office will clearly mark the tests on the sample containers.
 If you are not sure what test is needed, your local County Extension can assist with questions.
 They are there to help!

 Step 4.
-Take the sample to the Extension Office.
 Payment is expected at time of sample drop off.
-Click here for a list of Services and Price List.
+See a list of Services and Price List.

 Helpful Hints on Taking/Submitting Samples